 Vaccines help pets live longer, happier and healthier lives and are one of the most basic components of veterinary care.
 Diseases like parvovirus, distemper, and panleukopenia which carry very high mortality rates, are now easily prevented by proper vaccination protocols.
 However, to an unvaccinated animal, these diseases are just as deadly as they have ever been.
 While vaccines against these viruses are considered part of the core set of vaccines, there are many other diseases that your pet may need to be vaccinated against.
 This will all depend on you and your pet’s lifestyle, travel habits and your pet’s age.
+We recently discussed one such lifestyle consideration in our blog post about Leptospirosis in Colorado dogs.

 Not all vaccines prevent deadly diseases.
 But any illness is unacceptable!
 We recommend many vaccines that prevent common upper respiratory infections like Bordetella.
 Bordetella can be prevalent in dog parks, doggy daycares or anywhere that multiple dogs may be present.